scverse/governance/roles.md

 ## Management committee

 The management committee consists of PIs that support the development of scverse core projects.
 Members of the management committee are expected to secure funding and allocate resources to the continuous development of one or more core projects.

-PIs supervising the development of new core packages, who are not already part of the managment committee, will be invited to join.
+PIs supervising the development of new core packages, who are not already part of the management committee, will be invited to join.

 ## Scientific advisory board

 The scientific advisory boards consists of highly experienced scientists devoted to research in single cell omics analysis.
 In an annual meeting, the scientific advisory boards assesses the progress of scverse and suggests priorities for the next year based on the latests developments in the field.

-Members of the scientific adivsory boards are nominated by the core team.
+Members of the scientific advisory boards are nominated by the core team.

 ## NumFOCUS subcommittee

 The core team will maintain a subcommittee to manage its interactions with NumFOCUS.

-* The NumFOCUS Subcommittee is comprised of at least 5 persons who manage project funding that comes through NumFOCUS.
+- The NumFOCUS Subcommittee is comprised of at least 5 persons who manage project funding that comes through NumFOCUS.
 It is expected that these funds will be spent in a manner that is consistent with the non-profit mission of NumFOCUS and the direction of the Project as determined by the Core Team.
-* This Subcommittee shall NOT make decisions about the direction, scope or technical direction of the Project.
+- This Subcommittee shall NOT make decisions about the direction, scope or technical direction of the Project.

-*The role of NumFOCUS subcomittee is modelled after [numpy](https://numpy.org/devdocs/dev/governance/governance.html#numfocus-subcommittee)*
+_The role of NumFOCUS subcomittee is modelled after [numpy](https://numpy.org/devdocs/dev/governance/governance.html#numfocus-subcommittee)_

 # Decision Making Process